Year 10

 Exploring Vocational Pathways Program

-Some students who are keen to focus on getting work ready in Year 10 and are looking to undertake an apprenticeship or traineeship in the near future can apply for the Year 10 Exploring Vocational Pathways program.
-Students will complete a modified program of core and elective academic subjects that allows them to actively explore the world of work and vocational training.
+Students who are keen to focus on getting work ready in Year 10 and are looking to undertake an apprenticeship or traineeship in the near future can apply for the Year 10 Exploring Vocational Pathways (EVP) program.
+Please scroll down to the blue section and click on the EVP button for more information.

 MCC’s Year 10 subjects represent a sound grounding for further study in each learning area.
 A very small number of subjects require students to have undertaken previous study and where this is the case, it has been clearly indicated in the course description.

-Students will receive individual course selection advice and will have their programs checked for suitability as part of the subject selection process.
+Students will receive individual course selection advice and will have their programs checked for suitability as part of the course selection process.

 Students are encouraged to consider undertaking a VCE subject in Year 10.

-Students who are strongly committed to a vocational pathway such as an apprenticeship or traineeship, select entry Exploring Vocational Pathways program to enable them to fast-track into
+Students who are strongly committed to a vocational pathway such as an apprenticeship or traineeship, should consider applying for the Exploring Vocational Pathways program as a specialisation.

 • Consider firstly what you are good at and what particularly interests you – these are crucial starting points.